EEDaisey/Papers/README.md

 # Mathematics
 * Metropolis, N. and Ulam, S.: The Monte Carlo Method.
 Journal of the American Statistical Association, vol 44, pp 335-341.
 1949.
+* M. Krawczyk.
+The Search for Signicance: A Few Peculiarities in the Distribution of P Values in Experimental Psychology Literature.
+2015.
+* S. Greeland.
+Statistical tests, P values, confidence intervals, and power: a guide to misinterpretations.
+2016.
+* J. Ioannidis.
+The Proposal to Lower P Value Thresholds to .005.
+2018.